Ken Higgs

 Kenneth Higgs (14 January 1937 – 7 September 2016) was an English fast-medium bowler, who was most successful as the opening partner to Brian Statham with Lancashire in the 1960s.
 He later played with success for Leicestershire.

-Cricket writer, Colin Bateman, noted, "Higgs was a fine medium-fast bowler with an impressive pedigree, who suddenly went out of fashion with the selectors after one Test of the 1968 Ashes series".
+Cricket writer Colin Bateman noted, "Higgs was a fine medium-fast bowler with an impressive pedigree, who suddenly went out of fashion with the selectors after one Test of the 1968 Ashes series".

 Early life and career

-In his junior days concentrating on football with Port Vale, Higgs did not take seriously to cricket until his late teens.
-He was signed to the club from July 1954 to 1959, but never made a first team appearance.
+In his junior days, concentrating on football with Port Vale, Higgs did not take seriously to cricket until his late teens.
+He was signed to the club from July 1954 to 1959, but never made a first-team appearance.
+He also represented England Youth.
 Making progress during military service, he began playing for his native county, Staffordshire, taking 46 wickets for 13.13 each in 1957.
-Jack Ikin, a Staffordshire native, recommended Higgs to Lancashire and he began playing for them in 1958.
+Jack Ikin, a Staffordshire native, recommended Higgs to Lancashire, and he began playing for them in 1958.

 Lancashire

-Higgs caused instant notice taking 7 for 36 against Hampshire in his first County Championship match.
-He took over 100 wickets in each season from 1959 to 1960, but was one of the few cricketers to take 100 wickets in a season at over thirty runs each in 1961, and he ceased to be an automatic choice.
+Higgs caused instant notice, taking 7 for 36 against Hampshire in his first County Championship match.
+He took over 100 wickets in each season from 1959 to 1960 but was one of the few cricketers to take 100 wickets in a season at over thirty runs each in 1961, and he ceased to be an automatic choice.

-In 1965, a wet summer, he took 102 wickets in County Championship matches, and formed a formidable partnership with Statham.
+In 1965, on a wet summer, he took 102 wickets in County Championship matches and formed a formidable partnership with Statham.
 His best performance was 7 for 19 against Leicestershire.
-He was selected for the last Test at The Oval and took 8 for 143 against a formidable South African batting line-up, and was selected for MCC tour of Australia in 1965-66, where he had a modest time, but took 17 wickets (9.24) in three Tests in New Zealand.
+He was selected for the last Test at The Oval.
+He took 8 for 143 against a formidable South African batting line-up and was selected for MCC tour of Australia in 1965-66, where he had a modest time but took 17 wickets (9.24) in three Tests in New Zealand.